 Once enabled, the remote host should provide you with the encryption key.
 Specify it in the open window:

 Select the check box to enable the text-field or read the key from a file by clicking a corresponding button.

 The encryption key has to be specified only once, and it will always be used when establishing a connection.

-The encryption key is never changed unless you manually generate a new one on the remote host in the application settings.
-A regenerated encryption key must be provided again to all users who want to connect to the remote host computer.
+The encryption key is never changed unless you manually generate a new one on the remote host in the Preferences.
+A regenerated encryption deprecates existing key and should be provided again to the person authorized to connect to this remote host.
 You can copy or save it.

 Using encryption ensures that no data transmitted can be a subject of data interception